Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 Address: Casa de montana, Mu Si, Pak Chong District, Nakhon Ratchasima, Thailand

 For more trip inspiration, hop over to our 4D3N Khao Yai Itinerary.
+Or if you’ve started planning, look for flights with this widget:

 This post was brought to you by Klook.